 Private Sector Adaptation in Southeast Asia

-This report assists businesses in Southeast Asia to understand the need to adept to climate change; learn what other are doing in government, civil society and the private sector to promote adaptation; identify the risks and opportunities that climate change impacts present, and act on them.
+This report assists businesses in Southeast Asia to understand the need to adapt to climate change; learn what other are doing in government, civil society and the private sector to promote adaptation; identify the risks and opportunities that climate change impacts present, and act on them.

 Over 80 percent of the reefs in this region are at risk, and over half (56 percent) are at high risk.